CasperLabs/casper-private-auction/README.md

 - `"beneficiary_account"`: Key-account type of the account you wish to receive any motes that weren't distributed after commissions were paid
 - `"token_contract_hash"`: Key-hash type of the contract package hash of the NFT contract
 - `"kyc_package_hash"`: Key-hash type of the contract package hash of the KYC contract
-- `"format"`: String/Text data to tell the contract to run an english or a dutch auction (only ENGLISH or DUTCH are valid data (capitalization is necessary))
+- `"format"`: String data to tell the contract to run an english or a dutch auction (only ENGLISH or DUTCH are valid data (capitalization is necessary))
 - `"starting_price"`: Option<U512> type.
 Dutch auction starting price.
 English auction doesn't use this so it requires this to be None or will fail to deploy.
 - `"reserve_price"`: U512 type of reserve price aka smallest permitted selling price.
-- `"token_id"`: String/Text id of the NFT token put up for auction.
+- `"token_id"`: String id of the NFT token put up for auction.
 - `"start_time"`: u64 UNIX timestamp of auctions starting time.
 - `"cancellation_time"`: u64 UNIX timestamp of the latest time bids on the auction can be cancelled.
 - `"end_time"`: u64 UNIX timestamp of the time the auction will end.
+- `"name"`: String name of this particular account.
+- `"bidder_count_cap"`: Option<u64> type, argument to limit the number of distinct bidder.
+- `"auction_timer_extension"`: Option<u64> type, on successful bids extends the end and cancellation times of the auction.
+- `"minimum_bid_step"`: Option<U512> type, if a value is given the next successful bid needs to be at least step higher than the previous.
+- `"marketplace_account"`: AccountHash, account hash of the markeplace.
+- `"marketplace_commission"`: u32, commission of the markeplace.

 ## Usage